anxefaraldo/edmkey/readme.txt

 ===================

-We provide a zip folder containing this readme file, an executable file and a folder containing all the libraries and dependencies.
-These are built statically and are provided within the zip, so you should not worry about installing or compiling additional sources, as well as messing with other uncompatible versions.
+We provide a zip folder containing this readme file, an executable file and a subfolder 'dist' containing all the libraries and dependencies.
+These are built statically and are provided within the zip, so you should not worry about installing or compiling additional sources, as well as about messing with other uncompatible versions.

 We have tested the executable on a fresh install of Ubuntu 14.04 (i386) and Ubuntu 16.04 (x86_64).
 Should you experience any problems running